 Since joining RWJF in 1999, she has overseen evaluations in most of RWJF’s areas of focus and continues that role today on the Foundation initiatives in preventing childhood obesity and on behalf of vulnerable populations.
-Leviton describes her special adviser role as “striving to represent the quality and consistency of the Foundation’s research and evaluation and its impact on health and health care nationwide.”
+Leviton describes her senior adviser role as “striving to represent the quality and consistency of the Foundation’s research and evaluation and its impact on health and health care nationwide.”
 She credits RWJF with fundamentally changing policy and practice in philanthropic research and evaluation and with helping other foundations do the same.

 Previously, Leviton was a professor of public health at the University of Alabama at Birmingham and on the faculty of the University of Pittsburgh School of Public Health.
 During this time, she collaborated on the earliest randomized experiment on effective ways to prevent human immunodeficiency virus (HIV) infection in gay and bisexual men.
 She is a leading writer on evaluation methods and practice, in particular for disease prevention, and has published more than 100 articles in peer-reviewed journals, numerous book chapters, and several books.